×

 Pain and suffering are a reality, some situations of pain and suffering can lead to trauma, and various substances like those listed above can be ways of trying to numb or avoid the trauma for a little while.
 It is understandable; the trauma can be unbearable.
 The problem is that rather than solving any problems or helping us deal with things, many of these substances are addictive and even deadly—they end up causing as many new problems as we were trying to forget or avoid by running to them.
 Even knowing this, though, these substances are addictive, and so recovery is difficult.

 The ultimate desire is recovery, first from addiction and the grip of the traumas that often lead to the addiction.
-This is why many treatment facilities today are utilizing holistic methods that consider the physical and neurological impact of substance abuse and seek to address psychological, emotional, and spiritual elements to help the whole of the person.
+This is why many treatment facilities today are utilizing holistic methods that consider the physical and neurological impact of trauma and addiction and seek to address psychological, emotional, and spiritual elements to help the whole of the person.